 These semester-long tutorials are free, require no additional assessments and can help you further develop your academic and English language skills within the context of your discipline.

 You'll need to apply to participate, and spaces are limited, so we strongly encourage you to register for the DELA in order to be considered.

 - Graduate science students: See the Faculty of Science website.

-- Graduate arts students: Look out for further information from the Faculty of Arts.
+- Graduate arts students: See the Faculty of Arts website.

 - Graduate food science students: Look out for further information in your week one lectures.